 Since the self-help genre has gotten a bit of a bad name in recent years, you might be feeling like this all sounds too good to be true.
 However, scientists have been studying the effects of self-counseling for years, and the results have been promising.
 In one study, researchers compared the effects of self-therapy against traditional, face-to-face counseling.
 They found that each method actually had equal effects on participants’ levels of anxiety!

 Additional studies have also shown that a wide variety of holistic self-therapy practices can help reduce stress and improve your mood.
 A study from The Medical Journal of Australia showed that both exercise and bibliotherapy (the therapy of written words) were effective in improving winter depression, and another showed that exercise, relaxation training, and bibliotherapy all helped to improve anxiety.
 One study even showed that self-help therapy had positive effects on insomnia!
+For quick exercises, view our apartment workouts guide.

 In order to take advantage of these benefits, here are some of the best ways you can treat your mind, body, and soul with stress-relieving self-therapy.